tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 That's why I've said "for expert programmers only" above.

 Currently "yes addons" are:
--> imguipdfviewer.h/cpp: depends on "LIBS+= -lpoppler-glib -lpoppler" "PKGCONFIG += glib-2.0 gdk-2.0 cairo". (and probably on STL as well).
+-> imguipdfviewer.h/cpp: depends on -lpoppler-glib (that depends on glib-2.0 and cairo, and probably on STL as well).